Coquihalla Summit in BC is a chillout in high mountains

-This asphalted road is the main highway link between Kelowna in the Okanagan Valley and Vancouver B.C.
-Make sure you get your vehicle and yourself well-prepared before driving this road.
-The ascent to the Coquihalla Summit is very steep, especially from the south.
+The road to the summit is totally paved.
+It’s called British Columbia Highway 5 (Coquihalla Highway).
+The ascent to the Coquihalla summit is very steep, especially from the south.
+The highway is pretty good, some sections have frost heaves and uneven pavement but it's 2 lanes each way so slower traffic like trucks are not an issue.
 The ascent is particularly steep after passing northbound through the Great Bear snow shed.
 Although it is a modern highway, most truckers avoid traveling on it due to the extra gasoline expense that the steep inclines create.